mattmacintosh/mattmacintosh.github.io/README.md

 ## About

-"I am an interdisciplinary artist based in Ramara, Ontario.
-My practice is indebted mainly to painting and conceptual art traditions and is centred in both religious and secular notions of emancipation.
-My work explores, among other things, part–whole relations, protocols for producing disciplinary knowledge, and systematic approaches to abstraction.
-I am a graduate of the Master of Visual Studies program at the University of Toronto and have exhibited in Canada and the U.S. I am currently Curator at the Orillia Museum of Art & History."
+"Matt Macintosh is a Kamloops–based artist working with found images and objects, painting, video and sound.
+His work explores the effects of erasure, systematization and repetition on cultural canon materials as they relate to fundamental human experiences like the longing for emancipation.
+Currently Curator at the Kamloops Museum and Archives, he has exhibited in Canada and the US."

 And this repository is hosted on Github Pages and <a href="http://mattmacintosh.com">the resulting website</a> is generated with Jekyll.